operating-systems

 Demand Paging

-Segments of a process image are loaded from secondary storage (disk) to physical memory only when accessed (on demand).
-This allows the total virtual memory used by processes to exceed the available physical memory.
+Pages of a process image are loaded from secondary storage (disk) to physical memory only when they are actually accessed.
+This is managed through page faults.